A Tyler the Creator tweet? A Melania Trump statue? What is ‘Midsommar’ really about?

-Midsommar is writer-director Ari Aster’s folk-horror followup to the 2018 sleeper hit, Hereditary.
+Midsommar is writer-director Ari Aster’s folk-horror follow-up to the 2018 sleeper hit Hereditary.
 It’s a rare daytime horror movie, set in the Swedish hinterlands, and it features the most mind-blowing drug sequences you may ever see.

 But what is the movie about?
 Everybody on Twitter seems to have a guess.